A Beginner’s Guide to Web Optimization (Tips & Best Practices)

-In short, contents travel from server side to client side (vicet versa) whenever a HTTP request is make.
-Compressing the content for sending greatly reduce the time needed to process each request.
+In short, contents travel from the server side to the client side (and vice versa) whenever an HTTP request is made.
+Compressing the content for sending greatly reduces the time needed to process each request.

 Reduce DNS Lookups

 According to Yahoo!
-Developer Network Blog, it takes about 20-120 milliseconds for DNS (Domain Name System) to resolve IP address for a given hostname or domain name and the browser cannot do anything until the process is properly completed.
+Developer Network Blog, it takes about 20-120 milliseconds for DNS (Domain Name System) to resolve the IP address for a given hostname or domain name, and the browser cannot do anything until the process is properly completed.

-Author Steve Souders suggested that splitting these components across at least two but no more than four hostnames reduces DNS lookups and allow high degree parallel downloads.
+Author Steve Souders suggested that splitting these components across at least two but no more than four hostnames reduces DNS lookups and allows high degree parallel downloads.
 Read more on the article.